By Guy Djandji

 Regardless of the method, Frank is enthusiastic about the role he plays as a peer mentor in accompanying patients on their healing journey.
 Through active listening, encouraging patients, giving them information and sharing the wisdom of his lived experience, Frank improves their ability to cope with colorectal cancer.

 A serious collector with a passion for art, Earl Pinchuk found a unique way to volunteer for Hope & Cope.
-Convinced that art contributes greatly to physical and mental healing, in 2002, he established the Art for Healing Foundation.
+Convinced that art contributes greatly to physical and mental healing, in 2002, Earl and his husband, Gary Blair, established the Art for Healing Foundation.
 “Our mission is to transform the drab walls of hospitals and other healthcare settings into warm, inviting spaces.”
 To achieve this mission, he set about convincing artists and art collectors to donate their original works to the Foundation.

 In 2017, in conjunction with the Wellness Centre’s 10th Anniversary, Earl presented his idea for a special project – a spectacular collection of masterpieces by noted Canadian artists such as Alex Katz, David Hockney, Goodridge Roberts, Alfred Pellan, Philip Surrey and David Sorensen.